atsansone/docs-assignments/technical-writer/assignment.md

    - If needed, find when it stopped working
 3. Fix the Pod

-Like most Kubernetes management tasks, you debug your application using the [`kubectl`][] command line (CLI) tool.
+Like most Kubernetes tasks,
+you use the [`kubectl`][] command line (CLI) tool to debug your application.

 ## Find the Misbehaving Pod

-The complexity of a failing Kubernetes application might make troubleshooting seem difficult.
-To reduce this complexity, you can find which Pods aren't working.
+The complexity of a Kubernetes application can make troubleshooting difficult.
+To reduce this complexity, you can find which Pods aren't working first.
 To find which Pods don't work, run the `kubectl get pods` command.
 If your Pods uses [namespaces][k8s-namespaces], add the `--namespace` option to this command.